dodoni/dodoni.github.io/Documentation.md

-### 1. Introduction
+## 1. Introduction
-**Dodoni.net** is a free/open-source library with the aim to provide a object-oriented framework for
+**Dodoni.net** is a free/open-source library with the aim to provide an object-oriented framework for
 * numerical computations, i.e. Linear Algebra operations, Numerical Integration, Fast-Fourier-Transformation, 1-/n-dimensional Optimization, curve/surface fitting, special functions etc.
 * quantitative finance (pricing and risk management).
+* actuarial science.

-The Excel interface of Dodoni.net contains a part that can be seen as a high-level extension of the [Excel-DNA library](http://exceldna.codeplex.com), i.e. it serves as building block for individual Excel Add-In's.
+Moreover the Excel interface of Dodoni.net contains a part that serves as a high-level extension of [Excel-DNA](https://excel-dna.net), i.e. it can be used as building block for individual Excel Add-In's independent of other features of Dodoni.net.

-* The Dodoni.net runtime is free for all use, and distributed under a permissive open-source [license](http://dodoni.codeplex.com/license) that also allows commercial use.
+* Dodoni.net is free for all use, and distributed under a permissive open-source [license](LICENSE) that also allows commercial use.
 * The project [Roadmap](Roadmap) provide an overview of progress made towards releasing a version.

 **[Release notes](ReleaseNotes)**

-### 2. Preliminaries
+## 2. Preliminaries
 As the name indicates, the Dodoni.net library requires
 * Microsoft .NET framework, at least .NET 4.0.

 Moreover, the operation system should be
 * Windows XP, Windows Vista or Windows 7 etc. (32- or 64 bit).

 Perhaps the framework works under [Mono](http://www.mono-project.com/) in an Linux environment as well, but it is not tested yet.
-The complete feature set of Dodoni.net requires external libraries for [BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/), Random Number Generators, Fast-Fourier-Transformations (FFT) etc. Some assemblies contains _unsafe_ code (for native code wrapper), thus the library must run in a full trust environment; in general this is no restriction at all.
+The complete feature set of Dodoni.net requires external libraries for [BLAS](http://www.netlib.org/blas/), [LAPACK](http://www.netlib.org/lapack/), Random Number Generators, Fast-Fourier-Transformations (FFT) etc.
+Some assemblies contains _unsafe_ code (for native code wrapper), thus the library must run in a full trust environment; in general this is no restriction at all.

 **... for the Excel Add-In:**
-The Excel interface is based on the [Excel-DNA](http://exceldna.codeplex.com) project, an intuitive open source .NET library for using .NET functions in Excel, designed by Govert van Drimmelen.
+The Excel interface is based on the [Excel-DNA](https://excel-dna.net) project, an intuitive open source .NET library for using .NET functions in Excel, designed by Govert van Drimmelen.
 The Add-In has been tested with
 * Microsoft Excel 2007 and Excel 2010 (32- and 64 bit).

 It should work with other MS Excel versions as well.
 Macro running must be enable, at least for the {{.XLL}} file of the Dodoni.net Add-In, change the security level if required.
 Moreover one should have the right to change (configuration) files in the specified directory.

-### 3. Installation
+## 3. Installation
 The distribution of the Dodoni.net project contains a {{.XLL}} file and several {{.dll}} files.
 One can use the {{.XLL}} file directly in Microsoft Excel.
 One may change the configuration of the Add-In in the corresponding menu entry (Ribbon).
 Furthermore the dll's of the Dodoni.net project can be imported into your individual project.
 The Excel Add-In does not support all features of the Dodoni.net framework.

 The complete feature set of Dodoni.net requires external (native) libraries for